 - Princeville Ranch: If you’re super interested in paniolo culture, check out Princeville Ranch.
 Here, you can take lessons and get a glimpse behind the scenes at a working ranch.

-- CJM Country Stables: If you’ve ever dreamt of riding horseback on the beach, this is your chance.
+- CJM Country Stables: If you’ve ever dreamed of riding horseback on the beach, this is your chance.
 CJM Country Stables runs tours on the beaches of the South Shore near Poʻipū.

 If you’re looking for evening entertainment that celebrates Hawaiian and Polynesian culture, then a lūʻau is right up your alley.
 Full of storytelling and dance, the performances take place around sunset and bring you on a journey back in time to retrace the ancestral history of the islands.
 The live shows are typically accompanied by a pig roast and all-you-can-eat buffet, and some include an open bar.
 Audience participation is often part of the show as well.

 Lūʻaus in Hawaiʻi vary in their authenticity and food quality, but overall, they offer a family-friendly environment and provide a chance to try Hawaiian foods and celebrate its cultural history.
-There are many to choose from on Kauaʻi, but here are a few we recommend:
+There are many Luau shows on Kauaʻi, but here are a few we recommend:

 - Best Lūʻau for families: Smith’s Tropical Paradise.
 This immerse experience takes place in the jungles of the Wailua River Valley, with plenty of room for kids to roam.